danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 height=40>
 ```

-The output is showing that the top left position of the label element occurs at `x` position 365 and `y` position 205.
-Further, the element is 670 wide by 40 tall.
+The output is showing that the top left position of the label element occurs at `x` position `365` and `y` position `205`.
+Further, the element is `670` wide by `40` tall.

 <aside class="markdown-aside">
-The Capybara docs link for the <a class="markdown-link" href="https://rubydoc.info/github/teamcapybara/capybara/master/Capybara/Node/Element#rect-instance_method">rect method</a>, doesn't have any details about what this method does.
+The Capybara docs link for the <a class="markdown-link" href="https://rubydoc.info/github/teamcapybara/capybara/master/Capybara/Node/Element#rect-instance_method">rect</a> method doesn't have any details about what this method does.
 It can be deduced from running it on an element as I've done above and inspecting the output.
 However, if you're curious as to what it actually does, see the <a class="markdown-link" href="../capybara-selenium-webdriver-element-not-clickable/#appendix--rect-method">Appendix</a> at the end of this post.
 </aside>

 Here's a visual putting this all together, along with the point the text is actually clicking on:

 ![capybara edit forward with points](../images/capybara-edit-forward-with-points.png "capybara edit forward with points")

 It *looks* like the test is clicking in the center of the element, but is it really?
 Some quick arithmetic shows that it is.
-Starting at the left, the `x` position of 365, plus half the width (670 / 2 = 335) is 700.
-And starting at the top, the `y` position of 205, plus half the height (40 / 2 = 20) is 225.
+Starting at the left, the `x` position of `365`, plus half the width (670 / 2 = 335) is 700.
+And starting at the top, the `y` position of `205`, plus half the height (40 / 2 = 20) is 225.
 Recall the error message:

 ```
 Element <label class="forward-toggle">...</label> is not clickable at point (700, 225).